Nicholas St. Fleur

 He has written more than 300 stories for The New York Times and is a regular contributor to the science desk's Trilobites column.
-He reports on archaeology, paleontology, human evolution, natural history, space, and other fascinating research.
+He reports on archaeology, paleontology, human evolution, natural history, space, and other curiosities of the cosmos.
 Some of his other interests include citizen science, K-12 STEM education & outreach, and diversity in science issues.

 In March of 2020, he published his first children's book, "Did You Know?
 Dinosaurs" (DK Publishing and the Smithsonian).